ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Mortilord/2nd Level/Word of Wounding.md

 - **Duration**:
 	- Instant.
 - **Effects**
 	- You shout a word of harming, target creature within range must make a Constitution saving throw.
-On a failure, they take 1d10 necrotic damage.
+On a failure, they take 2d6 necrotic damage and gain [[Antiheal]] for 1 turn.
 On a success, nothing happens.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 18 psyfocus spent above the normal cost for this psycast, this psycast deals an additional 1d10 necrotic damage.